I live in a weird house.

 The only downside to the space, other than the by-ladder-only access, was the particleboard floor.
 Let's just say it: I'm not a Fan of particleboard.

+Or so I thought!
+Can you believe that I could NOT find matching sizes in black and white tiles ANYWHERE?
 It was maddening.
 But not in a fun Mad Hatter at a Tea Party kind of way.
 Something so simple, so basic, so classic proved impossible to find.

 After weeks of fruitlessly searching, I decided to go the crazy-person route by installing wood floors and then painting them in a checkerboard pattern.
 I used to paint people's portraits, so I thought, How hard can painting a bunch of squares really be?
+(Hint: harder than painting portraits.)

 Wood floors were ordered and installed.
 All I had to do was paint them.
 I should have known that things always take longer than anticipated (because all remodeling projects always do) but I foolishly convinced myself that I could do it in a week.

 The ladder to my office as seen from the kitchen.
-To the right of the railing are the "Quasimodo" steps.
-All the shelving came down that ladder from my office.
+Beneath the railing are the "Quasimodo" steps.

 But I survived and along the way I learned a few things that I thought would be good to share with others who might be contemplating painting a checkerboard floor.